gd03champ/policypal-extention/README.md

 README.md

-# Policypal: Your Smart Companion for Terms & Privacy Analysis 🕵️‍♀️🔍
+# PolicyPal: Your Smart Companion for Terms & Privacy Analysis 🕵️‍♀️🔍

 Policypal is a browser extension that allows users to analyze and summarize terms & conditions and privacy policies of websites.
 The extension 🚀 harnesses the power of the Bard API 🧙‍♂️✨, a custom API built with Node.js and Express, to perform the analysis and generate the summaries.
 Get ready to dive into the world of legal jargon and privacy policies with ease! 💪 and never fall for hidden terms or harmfull privacy policies again.